jondkelley/python_resume/README.md

 ### Why

-Having a resume for years in Markdown as data format and converting to PDF/DOCX etc using Pandoc grew tiring over the years.
-Portability and maintainability was always a concern.
+Having a resume for years in Markdown as data format and converting to PDF/DOCX etc using Pandoc got old and tiring.
+Portability and maintainability has long been a dream so that resume management isn't a drain.

-Now I'm storing all my experience in a JSON file and just letting code handle the rest.
-We can dockerize anything, why not my our resume?
-Now I update `resume.json` and use the eventual consistency model for my resume.
+Now I store all my experience in a JSON file and just let code handle the rest.
+We can dockerize anything, why not my the resume?
+Now I update `resume.json` and with eventual consistency, all things resume align.

 ### Architecture Overview